Convergence Rate of Learning a Strongly Variationally Stable Equilibrium: Abstract

 \section{Abstract}

 We derive the rate of convergence to the strongly variationally stable Nash equilibrium in a convex game, for a zeroth-order learning algorithm.
-We consider both one-point and two-point feedback, and the standard assumption of convexity of the game.
-Though we do not assume strong monotonicity of the game, our rates for the one-point feedback, $O\left(\frac{Nd}{t^{1/2}}\right)$, and for the two-point feedback, $O\left(\frac{N^2d^2}{t}\right)$, match the best rates known for strongly monotone games.
+Though we do not assume strong monotonicity of the game, our rates for the one-point feedback, $O\left(\frac{Nd}{t^{1/2}}\right)$, and for the two-point feedback, $O\left(\frac{N^2d^2}{t}\right)$, match the best known rates for strongly monotone games \tat{under zeroth-order information}.